Anti Bribery and Anti Money Laundering Policy

 The purpose of this policy is to set out:

-- The obligation of every Qube Apps’s business unit to adopt and implement an effective anti-bribery compliance programme.
+The obligation of every Qube Apps’s business unit is to adopt and implement an effective anti-bribery compliance program.

 Scope & Compliances: